 Knoxville, TN 37920

 Do you have a kid that loves airplanes?
-If so, then jetset on over to Island Home Park, situated on the water and in the cozy historic neighborhood of Island Home.
+If so, then head on over to Island Home Park, situated on the water and in the cozy historic neighborhood of Island Home.
 With the Island Home Airport being nearby, planes and helicopters are constantly overhead.
 There is a great playground with plenty of shade and cover so the kids don’t get too hot, and a paved loop around the park connects to Will Skelton Greenway, which has an incredible display of sunflowers the first few weeks of July (can we say photo op?!) and also to Ijams Nature Center.
 There are also some tennis courts, a ball field, and of course a pavilion.
 And if by chance you happen to a canoe (or something like it), there is also a canoe launch.
-For a full gallery, click here.

 Carl Cowan Park

-Carl Cowan is another hit for us because it has such a great splash pad, and it’s right near the water as well so if they kids want to fish, they can fish right off of a pier.
+Carl Cowan is another hit for us because it has such a great splash pad, and it’s close to the water as well so if the kids want to fish, they can fish right off of a pier.
 It’s also home to basketball courts, tennis courts, and a playground.
 There are both paved and natural paths to take the kids around.
 There is also a boat launch so it will be fun for the kids to watch the boats coast along the water.
 I won’t deny that this is one popular playground so the splash pad is always hopping in the summer (except apparently at 7 pm when I took these photos).
 Also, the playground and splash pad are separated by a high-traffic parking lot so it’s not convenient for the kids to run back and forth between the two unless they are older.

 Lakeshore Park